CERC-Genomic-Medicine/verifybam_pipeline/README.md

 ## Requirements

 1. Download and compile [VerifyBamId2](https://github.com/Griffan/VerifyBamID).
-2. Verify that you are running Python 3 and the following packages are installed: argparse, pandas, matplotlib, fpdf.
+2. Verify that you are running Python 3 and the following packages are installed: `argparse`, `pandas`, `matplotlib`, `fpdf`.
-3. Verify thay you have samtools installed.
+3. Verify that you have `samtools` installed.

 ## Running